Xenonesis/Chatty/NPM_SCRIPTS.md

 ```

 **What it does:**
+1. Runs `npm run kill:ports` to clear ports 3000 and 8000
-1. Runs `npm run setup:backend` to prepare the Python environment
+2. Runs `npm run setup:backend` to prepare the Python environment
-2. Starts both servers concurrently with color-coded output:
+3. Starts both servers concurrently with color-coded output:
    - 🟦 **Backend** (Django) on `http://localhost:8000`
    - 🟩 **Frontend** (Next.js) on `http://localhost:3000`
-3. Shows logs from both servers in real-time
+4. Shows logs from both servers in real-time
-4. Stops both servers when you press `Ctrl+C`
+5. Stops both servers when you press `Ctrl+C`

 **First Time Setup:**
 ```bash